STARIONGROUP/COMET-SDK-Community-Edition/docs/README.md

 # CDP4-SDK Community Edition

-The Concurrent Design Platform Software Development Kit is an C# SDK that that is compliant with ECSS-E-TM-10-25A Annex A and Annex C. The SDK contains multiple libraries that are each packaged as a nuget and avaialble from nuget.org.
-The SDK is used in the Concurrent Design Platform (CDP4) to create an ECSS-E-TM-10-25A compliant implementation.
-The following libraries are made avaiable in the Community Edition under the GNU AGPL:
+The Concurrent Design Platform Software Development Kit is an C# SDK that that is compliant with ECSS-E-TM-10-25A Annex A and Annex C. The SDK contains multiple libraries that are each packaged as a nuget and avaialble from [nuget.org](https://www.nuget.org/packages?q=cdp).
+The SDK is used in the Concurrent Design Platform (CDP4) to create an ECSS-E-TM-10-25A compliant implementation, both for the [Web Services](https://github.com/RHEAGROUP/CDP4-WebServices-Community-Edition) and the [Desktop Application](https://github.com/RHEAGROUP/CDP4-IME-Community-Edition).
+The following libraries are made avaiable in the Community Edition under the [GNU AGPL](https://www.gnu.org/licenses/agpl-3.0.nl.html):

   - CDP4Common
   - CDP4JsonSerializer